 I am starting a business.
 What form do I need to fill out and record in your office?

-Our office records the Registration of Firm name, which can be used if your firm is a sole proprietorship, general partnership, or association.
+Our office records the Registration of Firm name, which can be used if your business is a sole proprietorship, general partnership, or association.
 This form is required to be put on record if you plan to obtain credit for your business per Wisconsin Statute 134.17.
-You can obtain the form and instructions from our office, or online at our Links page.
-Depending upon your circumstances, you may also register your business with the Wisconsin Department of Financial Institutions.
-For more information on starting a business, you can call 1-800-940-7232, or go online to http://wisconsinsbdc.org/business-answerline.
+You can obtain the form and instructions from our office or online on the Wisconsin Register of Deeds Association website https://www.wrdaonline.org/ located under forms.
+For more information on starting a business, you can call the Wisconsin Business Answer Line at 1-800-940-7232 or go to the website Answers.InWisconsin.com.